Linaro/lava/doc/v2/index.rst

 Advanced use cases expand on this support to include:

-* creating and deleting customised virtual networks, where suitable hardware and software support exists.
+* creating and deleting customized virtual networks, where suitable hardware and software support exists.

 * extracting data from LAVA to manage job submission and result handling to